ArvinFlores/FloresCCTVStreamServer/README.md

 ## Installation

 ### Cloning the project
-Open up a terminal window and clone the repo:
+Open up a terminal window and clone the repo to your desired folder:

 ```
-cd /path/to/my/projects
 git clone git@github.com:ArvinFlores/FloresCCTVServer.git
 ```